oliverwkim/oliverwkim.github.io/_posts/2019-07-26-Guide-to-Busia.md

 * An unlocked cell phone that can take a GSM SIM card (ask your provider if you aren't sure).

 * _Optional:_ French press and ground coffee beans.
 Though Kenya is a big coffee producer, tea is the drink of choice for the locals.
-The only coffee you can get in Busia is instant Nescafe—--if you want “real” coffee, you’ll have to bring your own equipment.
+The only coffee you can get in Busia is instant Nescafe—-if you want “real” coffee, you’ll have to bring your own equipment.
 You can stock up on beans in Nairobi, which has no shortage of hipster coffee shops.
 I didn’t do this, but wish I had.

 * _Also optional:_ Download a bunch of movies to your laptop.
 Whatever number you bring, you’ll wish you brought more.
 While you’re at it, download your whole Spotify library for offline listening.

 ## Residency Requirements (for Berkeley first-years)

 If you’re a Berkeley grad student with US citizenship, you’ll want to establish California residency in your first year, or you’ll be hooked with a painful tuition bill.
-Time spent working in Kenya does not count towards your six-week out-of-state limit, but you’ll need a letter from the department stating that the trip is part of your graduate studies—--talk to Heather Iwata in Econ or Carmen Karahalios in ARE about this.
+Time spent working in Kenya does not count towards your six-week out-of-state limit, but you’ll need a letter from the department stating that the trip is part of your graduate studies--talk to Heather Iwata in Econ or Carmen Karahalios in ARE about this.
 Try to get all the paperwork (letter, W2,1099/1098-T, federal and state tax returns) that you’ll need for the residency application sorted out before you leave, since this info is due in mid-July.

 ## Exchanging Money